cgfatuzzo/CGFblog/_posts/2020-03-01-DeppLearningMedicine.md

    <br>

 <a name="myfootnote1">1</a> altough for sure image processing constitutes a great diagnostical opportunity and applications must be blooming.
+Q.e.d.: seems that AI is being used for [faster covid-19 diagnosis](https://thenextweb.com/neural/2020/03/02/alibabas-new-ai-system-can-detect-coronavirus-in-seconds-with-96-accuracy/) in China.

 <a name="myfootnote2">2</a> and was most probably used on many others.